bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/d/DynamicRange_1_5uyUpJHENuvUg5DlNq32/Documentation.md

-Indicates the dynamic range of the earthquake sensor or accelerometer.
+Indicates the dynamic range of the sensor.